 - In a heavy bottom pan heat oil and add mustard seeds and asafoetida.

-- After splutter add peas and cook for 6-7 minutes on very low heat.
+- After the mustard seeds splutter, add both the peas and cook for 6-7 minutes on very low heat.

 - Add all the masala, ginger, garlic and chilli paste, sugar and seasonings.